jonathanlandy/testmd/README.md

 # 9.87492
 ```

-### Its stored scores reveal your effective feature count
+### Its scores reveal your effective feature count
-By plotting the COD against ranked feature count, one often learns that seemingly high-dimensional
+By plotting fitted CODs against ranked feature count, one often learns that
-problems can actually be understood with just a minority of the available
+seemingly high-dimensional problems can actually be understood with just a
-features.
-The plot below (taken from our tutorials) demonstrates this:
+minority of the available features.
+The plot below (taken from our tutorials)
-A fit to one year of AAPL's stock fluctuations -- using just 3 other stocks
+demonstrates this: A fit to one year of AAPL's stock fluctuations using just 3
-as predictors -- nearly matches the performance of a 49-feature fit.
-The 3-feature
+other stocks as predictors nearly matches the performance of a 49-feature fit.
-fit arguably provides more insight and is certainly much easier to reason about.
+The 3-feature fit arguably provides more insight and is certainly much easier
+to reason about.

 ![apple stock plot](./docs/apple.png)